 … fold the top of your bottom felt up onto the line of glue to create a little channel for your rope.
 Flip your felt over.
 Cut out letters in a contrasting color that spell out your desired phrase.
 You can either freehand these letters or use large stickers or a font that you print and cut out as a guide traced onto the felt.
 Use your hot glue gun to adhere the letter to the felt flag.
 Once your letters are attached, you can thread the cord through your letters (you may want to wrap a few inches of the cord end with tape to stiffen it like a needle) and use hooks to hang your cords from.
 For a little more texture, I added a few yarn tassels (here’s a DIY on how to make them) to the sides of the phrases and I think they are a nice addition.

 How fun is that?!
 I love the warm colors that I chose for the felt letters and the pops of orange from the pumpkins underneath them helps to complete the scene.
-I also used a few other fall decor items (JOANN’s had to much to choose from!) to complete the scene, like that “Welcome Autumn” mat, corn husk wreath, hay bale, foam pumpkins, and copper lanterns.
+I also used a few other fall decor items (JOANN’s had to much to choose from!) to complete the scene, like that “Welcome Autumn” mat, corn husk wreath, hay bale, and foam pumpkins.
 Overall, I think this is the perfect way to add a little fall decor to the front of the house and I can’t wait until colored leaves start to blow up onto the porch to totally complete the scene.
 Obviously, you can use this general idea for any phrase or season, but I hope this project adds a cozy fall vibe to your house as well! xo.
 Laura